North Dakota

 • Includes the use of electronic media for consultation relating to the health care diagnosis or treatment of a patient in real-time or through the use of store-and-forward technology.

-• Does not include the electronic mail, facsimile transmissions, or audio-only unless for the purpose of e-visits or a virtual check-in.
+• Does not include the use of electronic mail, facsimile transmissions, or audio-only unless for the purpose of e-visits or a virtual check-in.

 Parity